Fried Shark Recipe with Tasty Caribbean Flavors

 raw shark pieces

-Step 1: As per the fish vendor’s instructions, I rinsed the shark meat and mixed in two tablespoons of flour.
+As per the fish vendor’s instructions, I rinsed the shark meat and mixed in two tablespoons of flour.
 After a minute or so, I rinsed the flour off.

 wash shark meat with flour

-Season the shark
+Season the shark meat

 season shark meat

-Batter
+Batter and fry

-Step 3: Coat the shark pieces with flour.
+Coat the shark pieces with flour.
 You can add paprika, garlic powder and other seasonings to the flour if you like.

-Step 4: While battering the fish, place a saucepan on medium heat.
+While battering the fish, place a saucepan on medium heat.
 Fill it with enough oil for frying the pieces.
 Leave to heat up.

-Step 5: Once hot enough, fry the shark pieces in the oil for 3 minutes.
+Once hot enough, fry the shark pieces in the oil for 3 minutes.
 Flip over and cook the other side for another 3 minutes.
 For thicker slices of shark meat, cook each side for about 5 to 7 minutes per side.

 fry the shark pieces

-What to eat with fried shark
+What to serve with fried shark

 For larger pieces and fillets, serve the fried shark with fry bake, lettuce, tomatoes, and pineapple chow.
 Chadon beni sauce, garlic sauce and mango chutney are great condiments that go so well with bake and shark.